 As New York transplants, my husband and I have spent the last two years exploring the ins and outs of Nashville.
-Our mission (if we chose to accept it) was to not only get used to our new Southern way of life—like learning to drive again after 10 years of riding the subway—but to appreciate all that Music City had to offer.
-While it was easy to find activities that involved country music and cowboy boots, we wanted to really sink our teeth into the “real” nashville.
-And so far, we’ve been able to find more than just a country groove: we found a city we now call home.
+Our mission (if we chose to accept it) was to not only get used to our new Southern way of life.
+Like learning to drive again after 10 years of riding the subway.
+But to appreciate all that Music City had to offer.
+It was easy to find activities that involved country music and cowboy boots.
+We wanted to really sink our teeth into the “real” Nashville.
+And so far, we’ve been able to find more than just a country groove.
+We found a city we now call home.

 Saturday in Nashville

 Saturday means no alarm clocks.
 We roll out of bed at 9 a.m.
 And so long as we didn’t have too much wine the night before, we put on our running shoes and drive over to West Nashville’s Centennial Park.
 We drag our still sleepy bodies out of the car and do a quick stretch before we start our *hopefully* three mile jog.
 (Sometimes we jog 2 and just say we did).
 The 132-acre park houses an exact replica of Greece’s Parthenon.
 Which is kind of weird and awesome at the same time.
 On a sunny day, you’ll see lots of kids feeding ducks in the park’s man-made Lake Watauga.
 As well as the occasional Nicole Kidman/Keith Urban sighting.